 – Adam Baylis, PGA of Canada

-Adam Baylis @abayliscpga is the Head Professional at Galt Country Club.
+Adam Baylis @abayliscpga is the General Manager at Southbrook G&CC.
 He has worked in the golf industry for 20+ years as a golf professional from Private to Semi Private Golf Clubs but has a true passion for growing the game and junior golf development in Ontario.
 A proud PGA of Canada Professional, Member of the Canadian Society of Club Managers and Graduate of the Professional Golf Management Program at Niagara College.